Feed on Posts or Comments

 Hat tip: Ross Myers.

-15 Responses to “Flunked, Not Expelled: Not Even Fox Likes It”
+15 thoughts on “Flunked, Not Expelled: Not Even Fox Likes It

 There’s actually a jump link in the page that goes right to the review.
 As I noted though, there’s no real political crossed wires here: Friedman may work for Fox, but few people on the right would take seriously the opinion of a guy that liked Fahrenheit 9/11 and criticized Passion of the Christ.
 Fox’s entertainment sections are, ironically, one of the only places that isn’t doggedly conservative and right-wing.